pinterest tag

 Kamloops to Clearwater: A Great Canadian Road Trip in the Making

-Are you ready to hit the open road this summer and explore one of British Columbia’s most underrated road trip routes?
-The drive from Kamloops to Clearwater may span just 125 km (77 mi), but it’s packed with excitement, natural wonders, and hidden gems that will leave you in awe.
-With an abundance of unique things to do such as hiking, rafting, and visiting wineries, breweries, and cideries, this route really has it all.
+The drive from Kamloops to Clearwater may span just 125 km (77 miles), but it’s packed with excitement, natural wonders, and hidden gems that will leave you in awe.
+With an abundance of unique things to do, such as hiking, rafting, and visiting wineries, breweries, and cideries, this route really has it all.

 Alongside our activity recommendations, check out the best places to stay during your adventure, from quaint bed and breakfasts nestled in the woods to camping resorts and cabins overlooking majestic peaks.
 Because the only thing better than a great day of exploration is ending it in a place that feels like home.